 One of the latest indicators out there is the FTSE100 index, which has been on a steady decline in recent weeks.
 This comes at a time when markets are beginning to fear that the Bank of England may cut rates again, causing an increase in prices across the board.
 With many companies already having reduced their operations or closing down completely in an effort to conserve funds, this could mean trouble for the struggling economy.
-This is why The United Kingdom Government has issued a statement urging businesses to keep operating as usual through any monetary increase in the economy.
+Furthermore, companies invest in artificial intelligence because they want to stay ahead of competitors, which is why they are investing in new technology.

 So what exactly is behind the recent decline of the FTSE100 index?
 There are a number of factors at work, with one of them being the downward pressure on manufacturing costs from China.
 While other economies have also tightened their belts during times of economic downturn, China’s government has been cutting down on the number of state owned enterprises and has allowed the private sector to more freely compete in the industry.
 The result has been a sharp reduction in the price of goods by the company that controls the FTSE100, and this effect has been felt in all of the major economic indicators, particularly consumer spending and industrial production.

 A key question is why this company would be experiencing such a deflation-like effect across the board.
 After all, the cost of living in the UK is increasing.
 Additionally, British companies have been forced to contend with increased regulation over their safety practices following the recent tragedies in the oil industry.
 All of this has had a negative impact on the company’s overall profits and as a result, their share price has fallen.
 If this trend continues, then we can expect that the FTSE100 will be falling even further before it begins to recover.